parafoxia/analytix/docs/starting/googleapp.md

 # Creating a Google Developers application

+!!! warning
+    This page is outdated and is due for a rewrite.

 This guide will run you through the process of configuring a project for analytix to use.

 By the end of this guide, you will know: